 - Matrix algebra

-A lot of the math can seem foreign to you too.
-It can be difficult to wrap your head around some of the abstract mathematical concepts.
-For example, using partial differential equations to solve electrical circuitry problems.
+Some of this math might feel like it’s from another planet.
+It can be tough to wrap your head around those mind-bending concepts, like using partial differential equations to solve electrical circuitry problems.

-Important Note: in the real world, engineers use much less math than in school.
-You use more basic math.
-But, it’s still important to understand complex math concepts to some degree.
+Important Note: In the real world, engineers use less math than in school.
+You’ll be working with more basic math.
+But it’s still crucial to have a decent grasp of complex math concepts.

-Otherwise, you can’t properly review software outputs, and identify software limitations.
-Also, visualizing electrical concepts comes down to understanding how equation variables relate together.
+Why?
+Because you’ll need to review software outputs and pinpoint software limitations.
+Plus, visualizing electrical concepts means understanding how equation variables relate to each other.

 Your interest level in electrical engineering

-If you don’t have an interest in electrical engineering, learning the material will become a huge drag.
+If you don’t have a burning passion for electrical engineering, learning the material will feel like a massive chore.

-I’m not talking about a slight interest either.
-I’m talking about thinking and dreaming about electricity.
-I think about electrical subjects and engineering in general a lot!
+I’m not talking about a passing interest.
+I mean, you should be daydreaming about electricity and constantly thinking about electrical subjects and engineering in general!

-So, if you check off the interest box requirement, you’re ahead of many of your peers.
-Because many only become electrical engineers for money and other superficial reasons.
+If you’ve got the passion, you’re already ahead of many of your peers.
+Some people just become electrical engineers for the money and superficial reasons.

 Creativity and problem-solving aptitude

-Is your mind wired to think outside of the box?
-If not, electrical engineering can be a challenge, even if you have a deep interest in the field.
-Because creativity and visualization abilities are critical for this abstract field.
+Is your brain wired to think outside the box?
+If not, electrical engineering could be an uphill battle, even if you’re passionate about it.
+That’s because creativity and visualization skills are vital for this abstract field.

-The great thing is though, you can always level up your creativity.
-Formal engineering education is never meant to be the finish line in your learning.
-In fact, formal engineering education has many shortcomings.
+The good news is, you can always level up your creativity.
+Formal engineering education isn’t the endgame.
+In fact, it has its shortcomings.

-Instead, take a look at the engineering creative process for the Golden Gate Bridge.
-This case study will help you understand the creative demand in real-world engineering.
-Also, check out my 20 tips to improve your creativity.
+Instead, learn from the creative process behind the Golden Gate Bridge.
+This case study will show you the creative demands of real-world engineering.
+And check out my 20 tips to boost your creativity.

-But, there are levels to engineering aptitude.
-No matter how much experience you have, you won’t become the next Nikola Tesla.
+But let’s be real: Not everyone is destined to be the next Nikola Tesla.
 Not all engineers are geniuses, far from it.
-But if you challenge yourself to be more creative, you’ll reach your full potential.
+However, if you push yourself to be more creative, you’ll reach your full potential.